-Throughout 2020 the COVID-19 pandemic caused many severe restrictions to day to day life which led to a challenging first year for the charity.
-Our events income dropped significantly with mass participation events and community fundraising unable to take place.
-Many companies, trusts and grant making bodies diverted their funds to support the pandemic crisis.
+Throughout 2020 the COVID-19 pandemic caused many severe restrictions to day to day life which led to a difficult first year for the charity.
+Our events income dropped significantly with mass participation challenge events and community fundraising unable to take place. additionally, many companies, trusts and grant making bodies diverted their funds to support the pandemic crisis.

-We are grateful to all those who continued to support our work and to the many individuals who gave donations during this time through regular gifts, payroll giving, in memorium gifts and legacies.
-Legacies play such an important part in the work of so many charities and we would like to thank everybody who bequeaths us a legacy, which helps us continue to fund important research through their generosity.
+We are grateful to all those who continued to support our work and to the many individuals who gave donations during this time through regular gifts, payroll giving and in memoriam gifts and legacies.
+Legacies play such an important part in the work of so many charities and we would like to thank everybody who bequeaths us a legacy.
+Each legacy helps us continue to fund important research through their generosity.
 Finally, we would also like to thank a generous donor who supported our launch campaign.